CMB anisotropy power spectrum of 3-sphere universe for low $l$: Data analysis

-For CMB anisotropy data, we used \cite{CMB Data}.
+Now, it's our turn to calculate $\chi$ by using low $l$ CMB anisotropy data in \cite{CMB Data}.
 As the present author does not know well about statistics and data processing, we tried to find the best fit $\chi$ by trial and error.
-First, we defined $D_l\equiv C_l\cdot l(l+1)$ and obtained the value for
+First, we define $D_l\equiv C_l\cdot l(l+1)$.
+Then, notice

-by averaging from $l=2$ to 29, which we got 851.
-(If we use the notation of (\ref{Cchi}), we have $D=C\chi$.)
+By averaging $D_l$ from $l=2$ to 29, we get $D=851$.
 Then, we tried to minimize

 where ``obs'' denotes observed value, and ``th'' denotes theoretical value, and

 $\sigma$s are also in the Table 1.